myominnoo/myominnoo.github.io/README.md

 # myominnoo.github.io
-a github webpage to host "Simultaneously" blog
+a github webpage to host my website.